What is Route 2?

 How many people apply for registration via Route 2 every year?

-About 30 people complete the Route 2 for medical physics every year and achieve their Certificate of Attainment from ACS.
+About 30 people complete the Route 2 for the medical physics and clinical engineering modality every year and achieve their Certificate of Attainment from ACS.

 1st degree: Honours degree Physics (2nd Class)